 Adobe Stock is a division of the giant software company, which is one of the biggest names in multimedia and creativity software.
-The site promises to pay photographers 33% to 35% of the amount it collects for your photos, which is a generous royalty rate.
+The site enlists freelance photographers to upload their images and sell them through the site.

 However, Adobe Stock makes its photos available to buyers largely through discounted subscription plans that give users the ability to upload between three and several hundred images a month.
 That means that photographers who sell through the site are likely to earn between 33 cents and 3.30 for any individual sale.

-You may also want to read our blog post: Make Money with Art and Photography
+You may also want to read our blog post: Make Money with Photography

 Want to try Adobe Stock?